 1. Observe and document the current set-up

 In this step, we need to observe and document the current state of the selected machines.
-The selected machines is the bottleneck or constraint one which is frequently changes for different products and has a long changeover time and also considerable variation of the changeover time.
+The selected machine is the bottleneck or constraint one which is frequently changed for different products and has a long change over time and also a considerable variation of the changeover time.

-Different tools can be used for observing and documenting the current state such as video record the set-up process, draw spaghetti diagram or complete the Set-up operations analysis chart.
-Pareto chart can be used to measure and prioritise the different time category including preparation, set-up, adjustment, trail and so on.
+Different tools can be used for observing and documenting the current state such as video record the set-up process, draw a spaghetti diagram or complete the set-up operations analysis chart.
+Pareto chart can be used to measure and prioritise the different time category including preparation, set-up, adjustment, trial and so on.

 2. Separate Internal and External elements

 External Set-up: Those activities that are performed while the machine is operating.
-E.g. preparing tooling for the next set-up
+E.g. preparing toolings for the next set-up

 3. Improve each element

-In this step, we need to improve each elements and the ultimate goal is eliminate changeover time.
+In this step, we need to improve each element and the ultimate goal is to eliminate changeover time.
 We need to

 4. Observe and document the new setup process